anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 - Three WAAP nodes are used to form a cluster in this solution, this is due to WAAP nodes are Kubernetes based with `etcd` datastore. `etcd` has a fault tolerence characteritic that's documented here <https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance>.
 In other words, three nodes provide a failure tolerance of one node.
 With a two node Kubernetes cluster, there is no fault tolerance.

 - With the three WAAP nodes, I have placed them in three AZ's, achiving best zonal redundency.
 However, as each node consumes a GWLB endpoint in the same AZ, three endpoints are created - one per AZ (i.e., az[123]-ep1 in design diagram).
-As each endpoint is mapped to an associated AZ, I have also used three Palo FW's with each one Palo FW per AZ for consistency.
+As each endpoint is mapped to an associated AZ, I have also used three Palo FW's with one per AZ for consistency.

 - There are numerous route tables in this design as route tables are subnet specific in AWS.
 When traffic exits out from a spoke VPC (i.e., spokeVPC1), the route table associated with the VPC attachment (i.e., TGW-spokeVpc1-rt) dictates where traffic is sent to.
 When traffic enters a VPC, the route table associated with the subnets specified for VPC attachment is used to steer that ingress traffic.